krashanoff/yukari/README.md

 To learn how to use the bot, simply type `//help` in a channel.

 ## Features
-* Powerful deletion tools akin to sed
+* Interactive query mode
-* Interactive mode
+* Strong regex matching
-* Regex
+* Powerful bulk deletion